radon-h2020/radon-ide/radon-menu_v0.0.4/README.md

 ### 0.0.4

-In the final relase of this plugin (v0.0.4) the CI/CD capabilities have been moved to another plugin (i.e., radon-cicd-plugin).
+The plugin has been updated to move the CI/CD capabilities to another plugin (i.e., radon-cicd-plugin).